michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0135.md

 ### Definition
 - n: a place for the burial of a corpse (especially beneath the ground and marked by a tombstone)
 ### Family
+- tomb: entomb, tombs+
-tomb: entomb, tombs+;entomb: entombed, entombing, entombment, entombs;entombment: entombments
+- entomb: entombed, entombing, entombment, entombs
+- entombment: entombments
 ### Examples
 - For every hit like “Mortal Combat” or “Lara Croft: Tomb Raider,” there are a slew of duds such as “Warcraft” and “Prince of Persia.”
 - For every hit like "Mortal Combat" or "Lara Croft: Tomb Raider," there are a slew of duds such as "Warcraft" and "Prince of Persia."